tylerc122/SmartSignals/README.md

 > _Can a reinforcement-learning agent learn to run a single intersection better than a modern, rule-based, actuated controller?_

-The answer is **yes—by a dramatic margin.** The trained PPO agent achieves a **77-89%** reduction in vehicle wait time compared to industry standard, actuated traffic controllers and a **98.6% reduction in vehicle wait times** when compared to traditional fixed-time signals, with performance improving over longer time horizons.
+The answer is **yes—by a dramatic margin.** The trained PPO agent achieves a **77-89% reduction in vehicle wait time** compared to industry standard, actuated traffic controllers and a **98.6% reduction** when compared to traditional fixed-time signals, with performance improving over longer time horizons.
 Comprehensive testing across 22.7 hours of simulated traffic validates real-world deployment potential.

 ---